deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 towards the front, gripping an overhead strap to stabilise himself as the little craft lurched skyward.

-"Right, This operation is called '*Nova Hound*'." he began, raising his voice over the engines.
+"Right, This operation is called '*NOVA HOUND*'." he began, raising his voice over the engines.
 "Lucky for us, we've got an OPLAN for this exact scenario.
 The attack began ten or fifteen minutes ago.
 Our estimated response time is forty or fifty minutes.
 By the time we're on scene, the